Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ## Show or Hide Quickpanel Window

-To show or hide the Quickpanel service window when your application's window is activated, call the following functions:
+To show or hide the Quickpanel service window when your application's window is activated, use the following functions:

 ```
     if (show)